-53 Sam's Club stores are closing their doors
+63 Sam's Club stores are closing their doors

-Sam's Club said Thursday it's shutting down more than 50 locations, and some employees and customers say it did so without warning.
+Sam's Club is shutting down 63 stores, and some employees and customers say it did so without warning.

-Walmart (WMT), which owns Sam's Club, did not respond to numerous phone calls and email requests for comment.
-Using its official Twitter account, Sam's Club confirmed 53 locations will be shuttered, and 10 will be converted into fulfillment centers.
+In a press release issued Thursday evening, Walmart (WMT), which owns Sam's Club, said 12 of the 63 locations will be converted into fulfillment centers.
+The move reduces the number of Sam's Club locations in the United States to 597.

+Walmart spokesperson Greg Hitt estimated that roughly 9,450 people are employed across the 63 stores.

 Workers and customers learned about the store closures on the same day Walmart drew praise from the White House for raising pay and giving out worker bonuses because of the new lower corporate tax rate.

-Customers took to social media with questions about why their local Sam's Club stores were shuttered.
-Some demanded refunds for their Sam's Club memberships, which cost between $45 and $100.
+Throughout the day, customers took to social media with questions about why their local Sam's Club stores were closing.
+Some demanded refunds for their Sam's Club memberships, which cost between $45 and $100 a year.
 Sam's Club replied to some questions with a brief statement.

 "After a thorough review of our existing portfolio, we've decided to close a series of clubs and better align our locations with our strategy," Sam's Club wrote in one reply.
 "Closing clubs is never easy and we're committed to working with impacted members and associates through this transition."

-The company also said via Twitter that pharmacies at Sam's Club locations will remain open for "at least two weeks" while the company works to transfer subscriptions and contact customers.
+The company also said via Twitter that pharmacies at Sam's Club locations will remain open for "at least two weeks" while the company works to transfer prescriptions and contact customers.

-Employers must give workers 60 days notice before closing a plant or issuing mass layoffs, according to the Worker Adjustment and Retraining Notification Act.
+In the press release, Walmart said it will offer "support and resources to those associates who are affected, including the bonus announced today and 60 days of pay, as well as severance to those eligible."

 Related: Walmart is raising its minimum wage and handing out tax cut bonuses